Bitcoin And Ethereum Crash: For A Few Minutes

 The problems with the Status ICO seem to have started a chain reaction of negative market sentiment that affected the entire "cryptoverse," including Bitcoin.
 High transaction volume for the Status ICO as well as what looks like panic selling briefly crashed the popular Coinbase exchange.

-To make matters worse, there was a "flash crash" - the price of Ethereum briefly dipped to unimaginable lows, liquidating margin positions and filling buy orders for as low as $13 dollars according to anecdotal reports.
+To make matters worse, there was a "flash crash" - the price of Ethereum briefly dipped to unimaginable lows, liquidating margin positions and filling buy orders for as low as $13 according to anecdotal reports.

-No one is sure what caused this flash crash - but it appears to be limited to the Coinbase/GDAX exchanges, and there has been little impact on trading in other regions - especially Asia where the prices for both Bitcoin and Ethereum continue to trade for a significant premium over the west.
+No one is sure what caused this flash crash - but it appears to be limited to the Coinbase/GDAX exchanges and there has been little impact on trading in other regions - especially Asia where the prices for both Bitcoin and Ethereum continue to trade for a significant premium over the west.

-The most interesting thing about this event is that many investors are claiming that their "unrealistically low" buy orders - for prices often around 90% less than the real price were filled during this event.
+The most interesting thing about this event is that many investors are claiming that "unrealistically low" buy orders - for prices often around 90% less than the real price - were filled during this event.
 Needless to say, many people made a lot of money.

 Looking to the future